vivaxgen/ngs-pipeline/docs/source/userdocs/getting_started.rst

     .. tip::

-      To easily identify and differentiate between several base environemnt directory, it is recommended to use the reference genome name as part of the directory name.
+      To easily identify and differentiate between several base environment directory, it is recommended to use the reference genome name as part of the directory name.

     .. warning::

-      If running under WSL/WSL2, please make sure that the base emvironment directory is under Linux filesystems.
+      If running under WSL/WSL2, please make sure that the base environment directory is under Linux (WSL) filesystems.
-      If the base environment directory is under Windows filesystems (such as ``/mnt/c`` or ``/mnt/d``), the pipeline will fail to work.
+      If the base environment directory is under Windows filesystems (such as ``/mnt/c`` or ``/mnt/d``), the pipeline might fail to work.

 #.
 Exit the current environment and activate the new environment using
     the new ``activate`` file: